 If you’re not up for too much of a climb, a short set of stairs leading from the parking lot will lead you to your first spot.
 This is a great spot for picnics or sundowners, as you won’t have to carry your heavy picnic basket very far.

 This hike is absolutely free!
 Which means you won’t have to buy a ticket, and hiking at any time is permitted.
-Night hikes are also becoming increasingly popular, which is the hike we recommend as it just makes the views of the city that much better!
+Night hikes are also becoming increasingly popular because the views of the city that much better!

 The best view of all is the one you’ll get of the great Taipei 101.
 Viewing this great engineering feat from Elephant mountain gives you a great view of the beautiful skyscraper and the twinkling lights of the city below.